Turn Around Times

 The turnaround time for Histology specimens is calculated from the date received by the laboratory to the date first reported.
 The aim is for 90% of all specimens to be reported within 14 working days.

 Due to increased workload and some staff vacancies, the turnaround times are increased at present.
 Please highlight any specimens that may need prioritising.

 High risk cases are left to fix for 24 hours after the date the specimen was taken, prior to cut-up.

 Additional examinations on wet tissues are possible upto 28 days after a final report has been issued.
 Additional examinations on the tissue blocks can be requested upto 30 years post reporting.
 Microscope slide preparations of routine cases are available for examination 20 years post reporting.
 HER2 FISH slide preparations are kept 12 months post reporting.
-If a request has been made to freeze tissue it is kept for 10 years in liquid nitrogen.
+If a request has been made to freeze tissue.
 Human DNA is kept for 30 years for familial studies in the laboratory freezer.